• Skip to primary navigation

 soup bowl with chicken vegetable soup

-Have you ever tried potato dumplings?
+Have you ever had potato dumplings?

 close up of soup with dumplings, carrots and peas